 Zoodles taste incredible when eaten raw and are extremely nutritious for you.

-However, if you’d prefer them to be slightly more soft and tender, or you like your zoodles warm, here are two different ways you can cook them:
+However, if you’d prefer them to be slightly more soft and tender, or you like your zoodles warm, here are three different ways you can cook them:

-Sauté in Skillet – Add a tablespoon of oil or butter to a skillet over medium heat along with your zucchini noodles.
-Heat for 1-2 minutes, stirring occasionally, or until to your desired tenderness.
+• Sauté in Skillet – Add a tablespoon of olive oil or butter to a skillet over medium or medium-high heat along with your zucchini noodles.
+Heat for 1-2 minutes, stirring occasionally, or until your desired tenderness is reached.

-Bake in Oven – Preheat oven to 350 degrees.
+• Bake in Oven – Preheat the oven to 350°.
 Place zucchini noodles on a large baking sheet.
-Bake for 10-15 minutes or until to your desired tenderness.
+Bake them in the pan for 10-15 minutes or until it’s as tender as you want.

 Any type of sauce will work, but a thicker sauce will pair the best with zucchini noodles.